DeanDodds/milestoneprojectone/TESTING.md

   ![Screen shot of Safari](wireframes/design/safari-screenshot.png)

-I have also tested it on arrange of devices such as
+I have also tested it on a range of devices such as:
   * Iphone 6
   * Iphone S
-  * laptop
+  * Laptop
   * Desktop
   * Huawei T10 tablet

-I also used the chrome developer tools to test responsiveness on different device simulations.

-I asked my friends and family to visit the website and report any problems the encounter
+I have used the Chrome developer tools to test responsiveness on different device simulations and asked my friends and family to visit the website and report any problems they encounter.

 I have done a large amount of testing on all pages to ensure all:
   * links
   * videos
   * buttons
-are working correctly and fixed and broken links
+are working correctly and fixed any broken links

 ## Known Bugs <a id="bugs"></a>
-* On older devices home page callout section spills over its container and the background image is too zoomed in
+* On older devices home page callout section spills over its container and the background image is too zoomed in.
-* On older devices home page showcase card links spill over the card container. - fixed by reducing font size on small screens
+* On older devices home page showcase card links spill over the card container - fixed by reducing font size on small screens.
-* on older devices contact page enquiry form overflows the container - fixed by adding hieght to form contianer
+* On older devices contact page enquiry form overflows the container - fixed by adding height to form container.
+* Slick slider jumps between last slide and first.
+This is a known error with the slick slider library and is awaiting bug fixes.